-The table on the following page is a tentative schedule of the topics to be discussed over the course of the project.
+A tentative schedule of the topics to be discussed over the course of the project is shown in Table 2.
 General Partnership meetings are aimed at the full gamut of stakeholders.
-Work Group meetings are topic-focused meetings aimed at the specific work groups.
+Work Group meetings are topic-focused meetings aimed at the specific Work Groups.
 Regardless, all meetings will be open to the public and publicized to the members of the Partnership.